OpenRouter Free Models 2026: API Key, Limits & Rotation Tips

 OpenRouter is a unified API gateway that lets you access dozens of AI models — including GPT-4o, Claude, Gemini, DeepSeek, and Llama — through a single endpoint and a single API key.
 Instead of signing up separately for each provider, you manage everything from one dashboard.

 The genuinely useful part: OpenRouter offers a growing list of models completely free, with no credit card required to get started.
-These free-tier models are real, production-grade models from providers like Meta, DeepSeek, Mistral, and xAI — not stripped-down demos.
+These free-tier models are real, production-grade models from providers like Meta, Google, NVIDIA, OpenAI, Alibaba (Qwen), Cohere, and Poolside — not stripped-down demos.
 You get access to the same model weights as paying users, just with rate limits applied.
+Note: the free-model lineup rotates — DeepSeek and Mistral, for example, both had popular free variants in the past but currently (July 2026) have none, while newer providers like Poolside and Cohere have added their own free coding models.
+This guide reflects what’s verified live on openrouter.ai/models today.

 This guide covers exactly how to create your free OpenRouter API key, which models are currently available on the free tier, and how to make your first API call in both cURL and Python — with working, copy-paste-ready code.